-What’s the cost of living in Vermont?
+What is the cost of living in Vermont?

-When considering a move to a new state, understanding the cost of living is vital for effective budgeting and financial planning.
 If you’re planning a move to Vermont, here are some current statistics related to the cost of living in the state that could help you make up your mind.

-The average cost of living in Vermont
+What is the average cost of living in Vermont?

 Vermont is home to over 645,000 people.

 According to 2021 data from the Bureau of Economic Analysis, the average cost of living in the state is $50,761.

 While according to data gathered in 2022 from MERIC, the Missouri Economic Research and Information Center, the state ranks 41st in a list of states with the lowest to the highest cost of living.

 How much does housing cost in Vermont?

 As of March 2023, the average home value in Vermont is estimated to be around $332,149, according to the Zillow Home Value Index as of March 2023.

 It’s important to note that housing prices can significantly differ across various regions within the state.